yuzisun/ai-gateway/site/docs/capabilities/usage-based-ratelimiting.md

 AI Gateway leverages Envoy Gateway's Global Rate Limit API to provide token-based rate limiting for LLM requests.
 Key features include:
 - Token usage tracking based on model and user identifiers
 - Configuration for tracking input, output, and total token metadata from LLM responses
-- Model-specific rate limiting using AI Gateway headers (`x-ai-eg-model`)
+- Model-specific rate limiting using AI Gateway headers (`x-ai-eg-model`) which is inserted by the AI Gateway filter with the model name extracted from the request body.
 - Support for custom token cost calculations using CEL expressions

 ## Token Usage Behavior